seluce/n_asb/crdroid/readme.md

 adds security patch for CrDroid 3.8.9

-- git clone the patches into device/CUBOT/NOTE_S/patches/n_asb (or use your own vendor and device name)
+- git clone the patches into device/VENDOR/CODENAME/patches/n_asb (use your own vendor and device name)
-- use the apply-patch file to add all security patches. you need to run the script in the directory
+- run the apply-patch.sh file to add all security patches. you need to run the script after repo sync

 **the way to do:**
 ```